 Ben Aaronovitch

 Ben Aaronovitch was born and raised in London and all his work has reflected his abiding fascination and love for what he modestly likes to refer to as the ‘Capital of the World’.
 He is the author of the critically-acclaimed, internationally bestselling Peter Grant/Rivers of London urban fantasy series.
 The last two novels in the series, FALSE VALUE and AMONGST OUR WEAPONS, entered the Sunday Times Bestseller list at #1.
-The latest novella in the series is WINTER’S GIFTS.
+The latest novellas in the series are WINTER’S GIFTS and THE MASQUERADES OF SPRING.

 In his youth he wrote for Doctor Who (his ‘Remembrance of the Daleks‘ is regarded as a classic by many) Casualty and the late lamented space soap Jupiter Moon – a show so low budget that you were only allowed seven of the regular cast in any given episode!